Stow Lake (The White Lady)

 👻

-The Ghost Story
+The Full Story

-The legend tells of a young mother in the late 1800s who brought her infant to the lake in a baby carriage.
-She sat on a bench to chat with a friend, and while distracted, the stroller rolled down the slope and into the water.
-By the time she noticed her baby was gone, it was too late.
-Frantic, she circled the lake screaming "Have you seen my baby?" to anyone who would listen.
-When no help came, she waded into the dark waters to search—and never returned.
-Both mother and child drowned, their bodies claimed by the murky depths.
+The legend goes like this.
+A young mother in the late 1800s brought her infant to the lake in a baby carriage.
+She sat on a bench to chat with a friend.
+While she was distracted, the stroller rolled down the slope and into the water.
+By the time she noticed, it was too late.
+She circled the lake screaming for help.
+When none came, she waded in to search.
+Neither she nor the child was seen again.

-For over a century, witnesses have described the same phenomena: a woman in a white Victorian dress drifting silently along the water's edge on foggy nights, approaching people and begging them to help find her child.
-Some have heard only her mournful moans echoing across the water.
+Witness accounts across the decades describe the same details: a woman in white gliding silently along the water's edge, approaching people and begging them to help find her child.
+Some have heard only her moans echoing across the water.
 Others have seen a pale face staring up from just beneath the surface.
 Cars parked near the lake at night refuse to start.
-Cold spots and flickering lights appear along the paths.
+The temperature plunges without warning along the paths.
 Local legend holds that if you stand at the water's edge and chant "White lady, white lady, I have your baby" three times, she will rise from the lake.
-But beware her question—if you answer "yes," she will haunt you forever; if you answer "no," she will kill you.
+But if you answer "yes" to her question, she will haunt you forever.
+Answer "no," and she will kill you.

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.